 - Hearing disturbances

 Removing toxins from the body is a necessary first step in recovering from addiction.
 While medically-monitored detox is not necessary for ketamine addiction, individuals often experience intense cravings once they have stopped regular use.
-This can lead to relapse and, in some cases, overdose.
-As a safety precaution, it is recommended that individuals go through the detoxification process under the supervision of a healthcare professional who can help manage the discomfort often experienced during this period.
+As a safety precaution, it is recommended that individuals go through the detoxification process under the supervision of a healthcare professional, who can help manage the discomfort often experienced during this period.
+Withdrawal symptoms may include:

 - Hearing loss